-If you need to open a bank account or utilize other banking services, the U-M Campus Information Center maintains a list of financial institutions in Ann Arbor.
+The University prepares a survey of bank fees and services to assist students with their banking decisions.
 The cost of attendance for graduate students is based on standard student budgets that the University's Office of Financial Aid (OFA) establishes each year.
 Estimated costs are updated annually and details can be found on the OFA website.

 U-M Services for Student Finances

-The Fellowships Office conducts fellowships competitions, publishes annual information on fellowship opportunities, and provides information and counseling on financial support to Rackham graduate students.
+The Financial Aid and Fellowships Office conducts fellowships competitions, publishes annual information on fellowship opportunities, and provides information and counseling on financial support to Rackham graduate students.
 For additional information, please visit the website.

 Student Financial Services manages student account billing and collection.
 There are many resources available on the website to assist students with managing and understanding the student bill.
 In addition, the office is responsible for posting tuition waivers based on your appointment as a GSRA (graduate student research assistant), GSI (graduate student instructor), or GSSA (graduate student staff assistant).

 Teller Services works in conjunction with Student Financial Services to provide cash services to students, faculty, and staff.
 They accept payments from students, as well as provide disbursement services to students, faculty, and staff.
 Teller windows are available for full service student transactions: payments to student accounts, loan payments, and enrollment deposits.
 A student ID card and one additional piece of identification with signature are required for all transactions.